 Andrea Mantegna

-He was born in Isola di Carturo in the Republic of Venice.
-In 1442 at the young age of 11, Mantegna started studying art and became an apprentice in the workshop of artist Francesco Squarcione in Padua.
-Squarcione had a very active and large school and was relatively famous in his day.
+Mantegna was born in Isola di Carturo in the Republic of Venice.
+In 1442 at the age of 11, Mantegna began studying art as an apprentice in the workshop of artist Francesco Squarcione in Padua.
+Squarcione had a very active and large school and was relatively famous in his time.

-Squarcione loved the art of ancient Rome and as such, his students spent a lot of time drawing ancient Roman statues, vases, and reliefs.
-This is part of the reason why the figures in Mantegna’s works have a sort of stony quality to them.
+Squarcione loved the art of ancient Rome and had his students spend a lot of time drawing ancient Roman statues, vases, and reliefs.
+This is part of the reason why the figures in Mantegna’s works have a stony quality to them.
 Squarcione also taught perspective to his students, and in particular, forced perspective.
-Geometrical perspective had just been invented, or calculated by Brunelleschi in 1413 which Mantegna learned and revolutionized through his art.
+Geometrical perspective had just been invented, or calculated by Brunelleschi in 1413, which Mantegna learned and revolutionized through his art.

-At age 17, Andrea Mantegna left Squarcione’s school on bad terms, as he claimed that Squarcione did not pay him for his work.
-In 1448, Mantegna did his first piece under his own name, an altarpiece for the church of Saint Sofia, which has unfortunately been lost over time.
-He came under the influence of the artist, Jacopo Bellini, whose sons were also well-known and respected artists, Gentile and Giovanni Bellini.
+At age 17, Andrea Mantegna left Squarcione’s school on bad terms and claimed that Squarcione did not pay him for his work.
+In 1448, Mantegna did his first commissioned piece under his own name, an altarpiece for the church of Saint Sofia, which has unfortunately been lost to time.
+Mantegna came under the influence of the artist, Jacopo Bellini, whose sons were also well-known and respected artists, Gentile and Giovanni Bellini.
 In 1453 Mantegna married Bellini’s daughter, Nicolosia.
-Mantegna continued to use ancient Roman sculptures as his inspiration for his painted figures as he thought them superior to drawing from nature.
-His former teacher, Squarcione, critiqued him on that regard, saying that he might as well paint his figures a stony color as well.
+Mantegna continued to use ancient Roman sculptures as inspiration for his painted figures as he thought them superior to drawing from nature.
+His former teacher, Squarcione, critiqued him on that regard, saying he might paint his figures a stony color as well.

-Due to the ill relations, he had with Squarcione, Mantegna decided to leave Padua for Mantua.
-Soon after, in 1460, Mantegna became court artist to Marquis Ludovico III Gonzaga who was at that time, the ruler of Mantua, and was paid a considerably high salary for that position.
-It was in Mantua that Mantegna created his first masterworks and really established himself as an artist.
-For the next several decades, Mantegna was commissioned by the most esteemed patronage including Pope innocent VIII and the Marquise Isabella d’Este, who was a significant art patron during the Italian Renaissance.
-He died in 1506 at age 75.
+Due to ill relations with Squarcione, Mantegna decided to leave Padua for Mantua.
+Soon after, in 1460, Mantegna became court artist to Marquis Ludovico III Gonzaga, the ruler of Mantua.
+He was paid a considerably high salary for that position.
+It was in Mantua that Mantegna created his first masterworks and established himself as an artist.
+For the next several decades, Mantegna was commissioned by the most esteemed patronage including Pope innocent VIII and the Marquise Isabella d’Este, a significant art patron during the Italian Renaissance.
+Mantegna died in 1506 at age 75.

-Mantegna’s work was extremely significant and helped move the Italian Renaissance forward.
-He introduced spatial illusionism to art with his perspective work that brought the viewer into the painting in a whole new way and his influence can be found in many of the greatest artists of all time, including Leonardo da Vinci and Albrecht Dürer.
+Mantegna’s work was significant and helped progress the Italian Renaissance.
+He introduced spatial illusionism to art with his perspective work that brought the viewer into the painting in a whole new way.
+Mantegna’s influence can be found in many of the greatest artists of all time, including Leonardo da Vinci and Albrecht Dürer.

 Back to the Artists page.